-Plus, unlike other noodle bowls, this recipe calls for cheap, readily available ramen packets, making your life a little easier.
+Plus, unlike other noodle bowls, this recipe calls for cheap, readily available ramen packets.

-When the broth comes together, get inventive with toppings.
+As for the broth, get inventive with toppings.

 My all-time favorite ramen topping is a soft-boiled egg because it imparts creamy umami flavors with little effort.